ysimonx/mtls-generator/README.md

 # mTLS Mutual TLS/SSL Authentication Certificates
 (and a PoC with Fastify)

+With this repository, with self-signed certificates you can :

+- on server side : verify if a client is allowed to request the API server

+- on client side : verify if a server is the good one

 How is it possible to provide self-signed certificates for your fastify API for mutual authentication With these certicates, you should be able to connect a server and a client and both of them can verify that they are allowed to connect each other.

 > bash ./generate_certificates.sh